New Palin: Education

 Government Model College, Nangbia District’s first college.

 Govt Hr.
 Sec.
-School Palin, Established in 1957 is a premier public institution supported by government of Arunachal Pradesh and affiliated to CBSE, New Delhi.
-The school provides quality education from class nine to twelve.
-It has nurtured huge numbers of bureaucrats, technocrats, political leaders.
-Some of whom occupies powerful position of authority in government of Arunachal Pradesh.
-It is also lone school that provides quality education up to class twelve in the entire district.
+School Palin, Established in 1957 is a public institution supported by government of Arunachal Pradesh and affiliated to CBSE, New Delhi.

 Don Bosco School, Kasturba Gandhi Balika Vidyalaya(Lumba) ,Jawahar Navodaya Vidyalaya,(Lumba).

 There are various other private schools offering education up to upper primary level.

 Festivals

 Nyokum is the main festival celebrated in the town.
 Besides Nyokum, residents also celebrate Christmas with overwhelming enthusiasm.